 If you sell your own eggs at a farmers' market or car boot sale and have more than 50 laying hens you must be registered with the Animal and Plant Health Agency (APHA) and the eggs must be marked with the method of production, as below, together with your producer identity number and the country of origin.

 You will need to register with the APHA egg marketing inspectors (APHA EMI) if any of the following apply:

 If you have fewer than 50 hens there is no need to register with APHA EMI unless you sell them to a registered packing centre or send them to one for grading.

 If you have 50 or more birds of any species you will also need to be registered with the Great Britain Poultry Register for disease control purposes.
 The GB Poultry Register can be contacted on 0800 634 1112.

 If you are selling eggs for human consumption you will also need to be registered as a food business; please contact your local district council for further information.

 A best-before date must be given ('best before' followed by a date) and this must be a maximum of 28 days after the date of lay.
 When applying the best-before date, consideration should be given to any thin-shelled eggs and the storage of eggs in high ambient temperatures.
 The best-before date does not have to be stamped on to the egg, but it must be at least supplied with it.

 Appropriate storage information (such as 'keep chilled after purchase').

-An exemption to the requirement to stamp applies for producers with a flock of less than 50 birds, but in these circumstances the producer's name and address must be provided on a notice.
+An exemption to the requirement to stamp applies for producers with a flock of fewer than 50 birds, but in these circumstances the producer's name and address must be provided on a notice.